 No documentation of AI sub-processor security posture.

-AI sub-processors are disclosed but their security posture (certifications, data handling, controls) is not documented or referenced.
+AI sub-processors disclosed but their security posture is not documented/referenced.

-The security posture of AI sub-processors is documented or referenced, including their certifications (SOC 2, ISO/IEC 27001, ISO/IEC 42001), contractual security commitments, and relevant data handling practices.
+Documents/references AI sub-processor security posture incl. certifications (SOC 2, ISO 27001, ISO 42001), contractual security commitments, and data-handling practices.

 P5-09AI Supply Chain Security10 pts